 The City of Hannibal is regulated by the Missouri Department of Natural Resources (MDNR) to operate our stormwater conveyance system under, in compliance under the federal NPDES Phase II, MS4 Permit.
 This permit requires a written stormwater management plan (SWMP) establishing programs that reduce pollutants through public education and outreach, reduction of illicit discharges, maintenance of construction site runoff, and implementation of Best Management Practices (BMPs).

 In 2016, a federal mandate was passed obligating MS4s to submit annual progress reports to their regulating agency (MDNR for Hannibal); as well as requiring agencies to develop an auditing process to prove compliance.
-The City has had the required written 2016 STORMWATER ANNUAL REPORT.for compliance; however, little action was taken as laid out in the plan, as reported in the
+The City has had the required written 2016 STORMWATER ANNUAL REPORT.
+The MS4 permit requires a progress report to be submitted bi-annually.
+You can read more about the HBPW's progress in the 2018 ANNUAL REPORT.
+This most recent report covers all stormwater activities within the city of Hannibal from January 1, 2017 - December 31, 2018.for compliance; however, little action was taken as laid out in the plan, as reported in the

 Accomplishing compliance was one of the first tasks of the Stormwater Department after City Council passed the resolution for HBPW to develop a stormwater utility.
 Staff worked together to produce a new stormwater management plan, and submitted that plan to MDNR in May 2018.
 We are waiting to receive approval and comments for the.